Wytamma/rstudio-hpc/README.md

 ## Integrating qsub with RStudio

-Below are some commands to using `qsub` in RStudio (i.e. run code blocks in RStudio chunks).
+Below are some commands to use `qsub` in RStudio (i.e. run code blocks in RStudio chunks).

 ### Calling `qsub` from `bash`
 ```bash